Otto Friedrich August Meinardus: Publications

 Otto Meinardus had his own style of studying the church.
 He not only looked into relevant manuscripts in Western libraries, but also met with Desert Fathers, grasped their spirituality, and documented mostly oral traditions in an academic style.

 In his books for the American University in Cairo Press, Meinardus was careful not to offend his Coptic readers.
 However, in Kemet, he was more open and questioned certain Coptic traditions and beliefs.

+Recognition

+He is generally recognized as the most important contemporary Western authority on the Church in Egypt.

-A list of articles published in Kemet can be found on the Web site of the Otto Meinardus Stiftung.
+One year prior to his death the Otto Meinardus Stiftung (foundation) was established with the purpose of preserving his intellectual heritage.
+A list of articles published in Kemet can be found on the web site of the Otto Meinardus Stiftung.